PlaidCloud/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 The first filesystem does not hold any image layers or writeable layers.

-Your node can have as many other filesystems, not used for Kubernetes, as you like.
+Your node can have as many other filesystems, not used for PlaidCloud, as you like.
 {{% /tab %}}
 {{< /tabs >}}